 Twenty-five years ago, Tenderfoot Mountain was considered a great place to ride, but that was when primitive trail building techniques were the latest and greatest thing.
 Tenderfoot Mountain has hundreds of trails that go everywhere, but as places like Fruita, Moab, Buffalo Creek, and Monarch Crest gained popularity and trail building trends became more "buttery", primitive trails like the ones found on Tenderfoot where left behind and surrendered to the geriatric dog walking homeowners of the neighborhoods below.

 BUT, in 2017, the Forest Service trying to spread out crowds from the new Breckenridge mountain bike crowds/trail system, decided to build some key trails linking some of the older TenFoot trails.
-One of the many things that you'll love about this route is its solitude.
-There are only a few ways in and out and even those are not easily accessed.
+The trails now are mostly smooth, well-built, bermed, and really run to ride.

 You start off from the parking lot and proceed north on dirt road.
 After about 0.6 miles or so, on your right you'll start the climb through a lush and green pine forest with huge mature trees.
 It is important to settle in on your climbing pace because as you'll see on the graphic, your going to be on an easy but long 5.6-mile climb.
 If you're riding with one of your ego driven "race" friends...send them up the road, you'll come across their exhausted body by the time the ride is over.
 Take your time, look around, and enjoy this well-planned/designed climb.

 At your first intersection, go RIGHT.
 After about 2.5 miles, you'll come to the Tenderfoot Mountain Trail

 , go LEFT.
 Your next intersection will be a four-way; continue straight down the obvious trail.
 (NOTE: if you're not feeling Chaco's TenFoot Loop....here's your exit!
 Turn right, rally down the steep descent to the Oro Grande Trail